 To avoid the amount of time it takes to reformat online, use minimal formatting in the first place – only use bold and italics to emphasize points or bullet points to make key information stand out.

 When submitting your resume and cover letter via a separate webpage, make certain that you have filled out all other required information as well.
-Some organizations ask that you fill out information about past positions and cut and paste your resume.
+Some organizations ask that you fill out the information about past positions and cut and paste your resume.

 This may seem repetitive or redundant, but make certain that you do it and follow their directions precisely!
-After your resume has been sent you may receive a confirmation on that same website or via email.
+After your resume has been sent, you may receive a confirmation on that same website or via email.

 If you do not, wait a few days, contact the school, and ask if your documents have been received.
-It is okay to explain you are unsure if there was a technical malfunction or not, and you wanted to double check that your resume made it through since this position is so important to you.
+It is okay to explain you are unsure if there was a technical malfunction or not, and you wanted to double-check that your resume made it through since this position is so important to you.